SSO Integration for Digital Business Card Creation: A Practical Alternative to AD Sync

 The result is a governed, branded card ready from day one, without IT involvement in provisioning.

-Why SSO is a strong alternative to AD sync?
+Why is SSO a strong alternative to Active Directory sync?

 For many enterprises, the biggest advantage of SSO-based provisioning is that it removes the primary barrier to implementation, i.e., the need for Active Directory read permissions.
 This significantly reduces friction during security and compliance reviews.
 Additional advantages include: